Deciding which startup investments are right for your portfolio

 Choosing where to spend your hard-earned investment cash is a decision which requires care and precision.
 There's so much to take into account - as there are with any investment decisions - that it's not something you can do lightly.

-With many often first attracted by the potential returns available, some then begin looking at startups based on what they've heard about an emerging sector with immense potential.
+With many often first attracted by the potential returns available within the venture capital space, some then begin looking at startups based on what they've heard about an emerging sector with immense potential.

 Others will look within their network to see who's launching a business with exciting projections, and you may well have positioned a handful of startups on your radar that, at first glance at least, seem to tick all your boxes.

 But whilst the thought of receiving stellar returns may already have you reaching for the cheque book, in-depth, painstaking research is needed to ensure you get involved the right startup investment opportunities for you.

 A golden rule in investing, especially in startups, is to not simply accept things as they seem on the surface.